About Radio Salus

 On the top of its impact on NUR students and its overall capacity building goal, another primary objective of the Radio Salus project is to enhance democracy in Rwanda by providing a new outlet for freedom of expression and the free flow of information.

-Training of students and professionals at the radio station has become a key determinant in diversifying media programming in Rwanda and in building confidence in private radio as a viable means of mass media.
+Training of students and professionals at the radio station has become a key determinant in diversifying media programming

 Because of its good reputation, Radio Salus is one of the top three most listened radio stations in the country, and it has become a platform where a range of issues are debated.